watson-developer-cloud/image-analysis/INSTRUCTIONS.md

   5. Test Out the new app.
 Now that we have deployed our application to Bluemix, the next step is to test the application in it's current state.

   6. Click on the application icon to go into the dashboard for our Image Analysis app.
-Under the title of the application, you will see a link like "Routes: \<your-app-name\>.mybluemix.net".
-Click on the URL listed to navigate to your application.
+On the `Overview` tab you will see the details for your application.
+To the right of the application title, you will see a `View app` button.
+Click on the button and you will be taken to your running application.

   ![app-route](instructions/app-route.png)